MauroDataMapper/docs/docs/user-guides/bulk-editing/bulk-editing.md

 ![Date editor](date-editor.png)

-Some cells may also appear uneditable, this will be because of the way the **Profile** works - either because the profilee field is read-only, or some profile fields can be configured to infer metadata from other parts of the model.
+Some cells may also appear uneditable, this will be because of the way the **Profile** works - either because the profile field is read-only, or some profile fields can be configured to infer metadata from other parts of the model.

 ![Read-only fields](read-only-fields.png)